mixchad/AddingBitcoin/README.md

 ## Practical Steps, Tax, Accounting

-These are explained in the <a href="AddingBitcoin - QuickStart guide.pdf">Quick Start PDF</a> and summarised below:
+These are explained in the <a href="AddingBitcoin - QuickStart guide.pdf" target="_blank">Quick Start PDF</a> and summarised below:

 1. Set up a BCH wallet on your phone.
 	* We recommend <a href="https://wallet.bitcoin.com/" target="_blank">Bitcoin.com</a> wallet